Statins: Are these cholesterol-lowering drugs right for you?

 - Muscle and joint aches

-However, several research studies comparing statins versus a placebo (fake pill) have found a very small difference in the number of people reporting muscle aches.
-About 1 in 20 people (5 percent) have muscle aches when using very high doses of statins.
+However, studies comparing statins to a fake pill (placebo) have found a very small difference in the number of people reporting muscle aches between the groups.

 Rarely, statins can cause more-serious side effects such as:

 - Increased blood sugar or type 2 diabetes.
 It's possible that your blood sugar (blood glucose) level may slightly increase when you take a statin, which can lead to type 2 diabetes.
 This is especially likely if your blood sugar is already high.
-However, the benefit of taking a statin may potentially outweigh the risk.
-Studies show that those with diabetes who take statins have much lower risks of heart attacks.
+However, the benefit of taking a statin may outweigh that risk.
+People with diabetes who take statins have much lower risks of heart attacks.

 - Liver damage.
 Occasionally, statin use causes an increase in liver enzymes.
 If the increase is mild, you can continue to take the drug.
-Low to moderate doses of statins do not appear to severely raise liver enzyme levels.
-Contact your doctor immediately if you have unusual fatigue or weakness, loss of appetite, pain in your upper abdomen, dark-colored urine, or yellowing of your skin or eyes.
+Low to moderate doses of statins don't appear to severely raise liver enzyme levels.

-- Cognitive problems.
-Some people have reported memory loss and confusion after using statins.
-However, the U.S. Preventive Services Task Force has not found any evidence to prove that statins actually cause cognitive problems.
+- Memory problems.
+Some people have reported memory loss and thinking problems after using statins.
+But a number of studies haven't been able to find any evidence to prove that statins actually cause these difficulties.
+Other studies suggest that statins may help prevent these issues.

 Also, ask your doctor if the statin you use will interact with any other prescription or over-the-counter drugs or supplements you take.